Jonatan Martin Rodriguez

 My research focuses on the association between respiration phenomena and bacterial colonization of biotic and abiotic substrata through biofilm formation.
 I try to unravel the physiological and signalling mechanisms linking these two a priori unrelated processes.

 In the marine indigenous bacterium and emerging pathogen Shewanella algae, my research has shown a strain-specific association between respiration of alternative electron acceptors and biofilm formation, and I have demonstrated that it is the anaerobic reduction of these compounds that triggers downstream events leading to surface colonization.
-Our efforts are now focused on understanding the molecular mechanisms regulating this response, with special focus on c-di-GMP signaling.
+Our efforts are now focused on understanding the molecular mechanisms regulating this response, with a special focus on taxis and c-di-GMP signaling.

 New times bring new technologies, and whole genome sequencing has revolutionized many ‘gold standards’ in classic microbiology.
-I am interested in gaining a deeper understanding on S. algae evolution through genome sequence analysis to correlate genomic composition with phenotypic diversity.
+I am interested in gaining a deeper understanding on S. algae diversity and evolution through genome sequence analysis to correlate genomic composition with phenotypic diversity.
 In a broader perspective, we are also making efforts to shed light on the taxonomy of Shewanella spp.

 Antibiotic resistance and bacterial biofilm formation are two major challenges in the treatment and prevention of bacterial infectious diseases.
 Therapies targeting key physiological processes involved in biofilm formation, infectivity, persistence, host colonization or virulence factor production are likely to become alternative ways of treating bacterial infections in the coming years and a way to prevent the undesirable presence and proliferation of bacteria in different contexts including on materials and devices.
 The identification of small molecules with such a potential and the understanding of their mode of action is also under my sphere of interests.